-It’s been roughly 24 hours since Twitter launched “Fleet.”
-Fleet is basically the equivalent of Snapchat and Instagram Stories.
+It’s been roughly 24 hours since Twitter launched “Fleets.”
+Fleets are basically the equivalent of Snapchat and Instagram Stories.
 It’s basic, easy to use, and definitely a unique addition to Twitter.

 I mean, did anyone see it coming that Twitter was going to add their own version of stories?
 Some say yes, others say no. I’m quite surprised but I’m not shocked that Twitter would eventually jump on the bandwagon.

 However, can it stand the test of time and impress its users?
-Let’s dive into the pros and cons of Fleet.
+Let’s dive into the pros and cons of Fleets.

 - It’s a great way to share your tweets because sometimes your timeline can be cluttered.
-So, having Fleet can help your followers see recent content that you share on your feed.
+So, having Fleets can help your followers see recent content that you share on your feed.

 - It’s a great way to showcase news, promotions, and music releases.
 We’ve already seen Miley Cyrus, Megan Thee Stallion, and many more celebrities use it to promote their upcoming projects.

 - It’s incredibly basic and super easy to use.
-I promise, you’ll get the hang of Fleet the moment you use it.
+I promise you’ll get the hang of Fleets the moment you use it.
 Once again, it’s equivalent to Instagram stories and Snapchat.

-- You can change the colors on your text and background.
+- You can change the colors of your text and background.
 I appreciate that because it’s all about the mood, right?

-- ALT text is a huge pro because it will make the web or in this case Fleet will be legible for blind users.
+- ALT text is a huge pro because it will make the web or in this case, Fleets will be legible for blind users.

 - Your Fleet(s) will disappear after 24-hours.
 This is a pro and con for some users.

-- Apparently, some people are seeing more explicit content than they want to on Fleet.
-I don’t know if Twitter is fine with explicit content or if people can block that on their Fleet.
+- Apparently, some people are seeing more explicit content than they want to on Fleets.
+I don’t know if Twitter is fine with explicit content or if people can block that on their Fleets.
 However, I did see a handful of users complain about it so it must be a concern to some extent.

-- People can share someone else’s tweets on their Fleet and the original owner won’t be notified.
+- People can share someone else’s tweets on their Fleets and the original owner won’t be notified.
 Once again, this is a concern that users have expressed on Twitter.

 - You can’t save your Fleets, so it’s going to be there for 24-hours then it’s gone.

-Honestly, I see potential in Fleet and I find it to be very useful.
-I said this a few years ago that if Twitter added stories, I would 100% be on board with it because that’s the only active feature that I use on IG.
-So, it would be a miracle if Twitter had their own version of stories.
+Honestly, I see potential in Fleets and I find it to be very useful.
+I said a few years ago that if Twitter added stories, I would 100% be on board with it because that’s the only active feature that I use on IG.
+So, it would be a miracle if Twitter had its own version of stories.

-However, I’m a little bit underwhelmed because I wanted more out of Fleet.
-At the same time, I’m aware that it’s new to the platform and many changes still need to be made in order for it to improve through time.
+However, I’m a little bit underwhelmed because I wanted more out of Fleets.
+At the same time, I’m aware that it’s new to the platform and many changes still need to be made for it to improve through time.
 If they want to “outshine” Instagram and Snapchat they definitely need to make some changes.

-BTW: I had an old Twitter account where I was super active on it a few years ago.
+BTW: I had an old Twitter account where I was super active a few years ago.
 That account has since been removed until recently when I remade my account.

 What Do I Want to See?:

-I want a place to share my links on Fleet.
-Apparently a user needs 10K followers to share links on Instagram.
-I was never fully onboard with that rule, so I hope Fleet will add a place for links and it will be accessible to all of their users.
+I want a place to share my links on Fleets.
+Apparently, a user needs 10K followers to share links on Instagram.
+I was never fully on board with that rule, so I hope Fleets will add a place for links and it will be accessible to all of their users.

 Next, I wouldn’t mind if they added a music section and a Q&A box.
 I find those features on IG to be useful for Twitter users.
 Last but definitely not least, safety concerns should be the main priority of their next update too.

-Other than that, I see potential in Fleet and I hope Twitter will make the necessary changes to improve it.
+Other than that, I see potential in Fleets and I hope Twitter will make the necessary changes to improve it.